jtagrgh/Resume/resume.md

 Tree-walk interpreter in Java for the Lox language
 ### LoveBoxLink
 Arduino, C++, live drawing board for intimate communication across the world
+### Advent of Code
+- Finished to day 18 in 2022 with Python and some C
+- Finished all of 2023 with Python
+- Currently at day 21 in 2024 with Python
 ### Course Projects
 - FPGA Systolic Array
 - FPGA WAV Player